 GUP Condition J: California Tiger Salamander The final Stanford University Habitat Conservation Plan (HCP) and Final Environmental Impact Statement (EIS) were published on November 23, 2012 and the HCP was revised in March 2013.
 On August 13, 2013, the County Board of Supervisors acknowledged the determination that the approved HCP provides equal habitat value and protection for the California Tiger Salamander (CTS).
 Therefore, the HCP supersedes all conditions in the GUP that address the CTS, implementing Condition J.9 of the GUP.
-GUP Condition K: Biological Resources Four projects that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
+GUP Condition K: Biological Resources Five projects that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
 For more information, see Appendix B, Condition K.2.
 No special status plant assessments was conducted on campus during this reporting period.
-GUP Condition L: Visual Resources Eight projects approved during the reporting period included exterior lighting.
+GUP Condition L: Visual Resources 11 projects approved during the reporting period included exterior lighting.
 The ASA conditions of approval required the lighting impacts to be mitigated and limited to the site to be in keeping with the Visual Resources conditions.
-GUP Condition M: Hazardous Materials During the AR 17 reporting period, no new buildings will include hazardous materials that are regulated by the California Accidental Release Prevention Law.
-GUP Condition N: Geology and Hydrology During the AR 17 reporting period, all projects were in compliance with GUP Condition N. See Appendix B, Condition N for more details.
-GUP Condition O: Cultural Resources During the AR 17 reporting period, all projects were in compliance with GUP Condition O. See Appendix B, Condition O for more details.
+GUP Condition M: Hazardous Materials During the AR 18 reporting period, no new buildings will include hazardous materials that are regulated by the California Accidental Release Prevention Law.
+GUP Condition N: Geology and Hydrology During the AR 18 reporting period, all projects were in compliance with GUP Condition N. See Appendix B, Condition N for more details.
+GUP Condition O: Cultural Resources During the AR 18 reporting period, all projects were in compliance with GUP Condition O. See Appendix B, Condition O for more details.

-GUP Condition P: Utilities and Public Services During the AR 17 reporting period, all projects were in compliance with GUP Condition P. See Appendix B, Condition P for more detail.
+GUP Condition P: Utilities and Public Services During the AR 18 reporting period, all projects were in compliance with GUP Condition P. See Appendix B, Condition P for more detail.
 GUP Condition Q: Air Quality All approved projects were required to comply with BAAQMD's permitting, control measures and recommendations as appropriate.
 See Appendix B, Condition Q for more detail.
 GUP Condition R: Noise Stanford complied with the requirements of the County Noise Ordinance on individual construction projects.
 Two events per calendar year are allowed by the GUP, and additional fireworks events were allowed under separate permits.
 Stanford continues to meet the GUP Condition by operating the noise hotline at (650) 724- 4900, which is intended to log complaints related to outdoor special events and high impact events on campus.
-The University reports that 13 complaints were received during FY 17, all of which were from campus residents about noises such as party noise and loud music, within residential areas on-campus.
+The University reports that eight complaints were received during FY 18, seven were regarding equipment noise, and one was about residential party noise on-campus.
 See Appendix B, Condition R for more detail.
 GUP Condition S: Additional GUP Conditions This condition was a requirement for Stanford University to agree to the GUP conditions of approval within 60 days.
 This condition was fulfilled in Annual Report 1.